Omar Amanat

 Omar Sharif Amanat is an American entrepreneur, film producer, and investor in media, technology and hospitality companies.
-He was convicted in December 2017 of conspiracy in a scheme involving KIT Digital. and sentenced to 5 years after "a striking fall from power".
+Amanat is the co-founder of Peak Group Holdings and Aman Resorts Group.
+He was convicted on charges of conspiracy in a scheme involving KIT Digital and its CEO in December 2017 and was sentenced to 5 years in prison.

 Education

 Amanat grew up in Montville, New Jersey and was educated at Montville High School.
 He later enrolled at Franklin and Marshall College and transferred to the University of Pennsylvania.

 Career

 He began at startup Datek Online and afterwards he moved to Texas and partnered with Philip Berber on a prototype online trading system called Cyber-Block, which was acquired by Charles Schwab for $488 million in 2000, before moving to New York to start Tradescape, of which he was the founder, chief executive and majority shareholder.
 In 2002, E*Trade acquired Tradescape for $276 million.

 Entertainment industry

 Amanat is the co-founder of Peak Group Holdings which is the largest shareholder of The Twilight Saga studio Summit Entertainment, in which he holds a 20% ownership stake via Peak Group Holdings.
 Brent Lang of The Wrap called him "the most powerful person in Hollywood you've never heard of".

 Summit was acquired by Hunger Games studio Lionsgate for $412.5 million and Peak became one of its largest shareholders, with a 48% stake.

 He was the executive producer of the 2007 drama The Visitor and the 2008 comedy drama Smart People not including approximately 75 other films he financed via Summit Entertainment from 2007 to 2012.